01mf02/jq-lang-spec/semantics.md

 # Update Semantics {#sec:updates}

 In this section, we will discuss how to evaluate updates $f \update g$.
-First, we show the path-based update semantics used in most jq implementations, and show which problems this approach entails.
+First, we show the path-based update semantics used in most jq interpreters, and show which problems this approach entails.
 Then, we introduce our alternative, path-less update semantics, which avoid many problems of path-based updates, while